jmoracalzas/analysing-data-with-python/Project_1/README.md

 ### Requirements
 The system must
 - allow the user to input some parameters
-- generate sample data based on the user's input
+- generate sample data based on user input
 - analyse the sample data and output the results

 ### User stories